Hube2/acf-input-counter/README.md

 	return $classes;
 }
 ```
-fields that have one of the classes or ids will include a counter.
+Fields that have one of the classes or ids will include a counter.

 **Filter by ID**
 ```